korayyenal/Heart-Attack-Prediction/README.md

 My study had several limitations:

-- many missing values in the data (removed features with missing values above a certain threshold.)
+- The raw data had many missing values.
+The solution was to remove rows and features with missing values above a certain threshold (around 40%).
-- low accuracy (around 65%.
-I could use non-linear algorithms such as Deep Neural Networks that can increase accuracy at the expense of interpretability)
+- I obtained a low accuracy, i.e., around 65%.
+As the next step, one possibility is to use non-linear algorithms such as Deep Neural Networks, which can increase accuracy at the expense of interpretability.